mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

   - /goodbye-agile-hello-agility
 ---

 Leading into early 2020 we were doing what we called Scrum-Lite.
 Although, to be pedantic, it was closer to elements of [XP](http://www.agile-process.org/) repackaged with more-familiar Scrum terminology.
-Our (only) ceremonies were daily Standups (dev + product + design) and weekly Sprints and Demos, as well as monthly Retros.
-We didn't carry a Backlog or do Story Points, which eliminated much of the activities prescribed by Scrum.
+Our (only) ceremonies were daily standups (with dev + product + design), and weekly iterations and demos.
+We didn't carry a backlog, which eliminated much of the activities prescribed by Scrum.

 Things were going alright, but at Drip we value [kaizen](https://en.wikipedia.org/wiki/Kaizen) &mdash; continuous improvement.
 Valuing [lean practices](https://en.wikipedia.org/wiki/Lean_software_development) and agility over dogmatic adherence to any particular Agile implementation, we had an opportunity to address a specific issue we were facing &mdash; that of stalled projects &mdash; by changing our process.